-The employer filed an appeal from the June 29, 2017, (reference 01) unemployment insurance decision that allowed benefits.
+The employer filed an appeal from the August 9, 2017, (reference 01) unemployment insurance decision that allowed benefits.
 The parties were properly notified about the hearing.
-A telephone hearing was held on July 25, 2017.
-Claimant did not participate.
+A telephone hearing was held on September 6, 2017.
+Claimant did not register for the hearing and did not participate.
 Employer participated through human resources manager Chelsee Cornelius.
-Employer Exhibit 1 was admitted into evidence with no objection.
 Official notice was taken of the administrative record, including claimant's benefit payment history and the fact-finding documents, with no objection.